espocrm/documentation/docs/administration/installation-by-script.md

 ```
 wget -N https://github.com/espocrm/espocrm-installer/releases/latest/download/install.sh
-bash install.sh --command
+sudo bash install.sh --command
 ```

 ## Modify PHP settings

-This can be achieved by mounting the PHP configuration file and restaring the container.
+This can be achieved by mounting the PHP configuration file and restarting the container.

 1\.
 Login via terminal to your server and open EspoCRM directory `/var/www/espocrm`: